This vacuum pump I have built for vacuum bagging of composites. I have used the idea HERE, but used another, more robust, air compressor.

 - Mount a heat sink and use thermal grease.

-Because I use the vacuum pump sometimes all night long and don't want to have a war with my neighbors, I made a soundproof vacuum pump enclosure:
+Because I don't want to have a war with my neighbours, I made a soundproof vacuum pump enclosure.
+Use the pump not longer than some minutes because the pump is not cooled anymore.

 Cheap desoldering tools like desoldering pumps and rubber bulb desoldering irons work unsatisfactory.
 However, good desoldering stations are quite expensive.
 But if we have a vacuum pump, we can change a simple and cheap rubber bulb desoldering iron into a professional vacuum desoldering iron: